iamnaveensurya/Food-Restaurant-Home-Page/README.md

 3. I think i have improved my googling since i used google alot whenever i was stuck in this project.
 4. While doing any project i should take one thing at a time.
 5. I shouldn't hurry while doing projects.
+6. Navigation bar using CSS & flex
+CSS Position and Z indexing
+Button Styling
+hover anchor tag elements
+accessing nth child of list elements
+Class, Tag and attribute based selection of HTML elements.
+Unorder list
+Media queries for Small, Medium and Large devices

 ### Time took to finish the project
 ---

-It took me 5 hours to finish this project since it was my first ever project in html & css and it was totally worth it.
+It took me 3 hours to finish this project.

 ### About Me
 ---